Skip to content

 We still find ourselves in popular tourist cities though, and you will too.
 After all, we all want to see Paris or Rome for some very specific reasons, and we should.
 That’s why we offer UnTours in those cities, along with Barcelona, Venice, and London.

 In big cities, we look for residential neighborhoods that are central and where housing shortages are not an issue.
-We want Untourists to have authentic experiences but not to displace locals or reinforce the twin trends of investment property ownership and rising rents.
+We want UnTourists to have authentic experiences but not to displace locals or reinforce the twin trends of investment property ownership and rising rents.

 We also encourage guests to respect local norms and spend money in the community.
 This can mean patronizing a local cafe or bar regularly.
 It also means choosing locally owned and independent shops and restaurants over chains.